baileyp/advent-of-code-2017/common/day-10/README.md

 I tried to think if there is a particular data structure that is ideally suited for the problem than arrays/vectors but ultimately, that's what I used.

-My algorithm ended up having a time-complexity of O(L * N) where `L` is the number of lengths in the input and `N` is number of items in the list.
+My algorithm ended up having a time-complexity of O(LN) where `L` is the number of lengths in the input and `N` is number of items in the list.
 However, since the puzzle asserts that `N` is a fixed-size (only varies for the simplified description) then it's probably more correct to document as O(1) not O(N), therefore the overall time-complexity is just O(L).
 Space-complexity is also O(L).